milica-golocorbin/authentication_with_nest_and_react_backend/README.md

   public async getAuthenticatedUser(email: string, password: string) {
     const user = await this.usersService.getUserByEmail(email);
-    // checking if user does not already exists;
     if (!user) {
       throw new HttpException(
         "Wrong credentials provided.",